Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/What_is_new.md

 -   Fix sitemap génération for developpers Web site.
 -   Replace path `/#/documentation` with `/` in documentation for developpers Web site.

+### SDK for Node.JS 2.16 - STS Version - August 2022

+---

+**3-Release SDK Breaking Changes**

+-   Warning: The LTS active version of Node.js migrated to version 14.x.
+This version of SDK Node.js is only compliant with this LTS version up to 14.x.
+Consequently, you need to update your Node.js version to 14.x in order to use this release of the SDK Node.js.

+**API Breaking Changes**

+-   None

+**API Changes**

+-   None

+**Others Changes**

+-   None

 ### SDK for Node.JS 2.10.0-lts.10 - LTS Version - June 2022

 ---